Why should you collect consent to cookies in Sweden [2022]?

 How do you collect a GDPR consent to cookies?

+It’s actually not that difficult.
+The only requirement is that your business uses a professional consent solution.
 With a professional solution – unlike free solutions – your business gets a consent solution that:

 With a solution from Cookie Information, your business gets a professional consent solution and a cookie banner for your website that you can customize to fit your company’s colours and logo.